 The duration of your American artist visa for dancers will be as long as the contract you apply with.
 If I was a doctor I could easily show a 2 year contract with a hospital and if I was a soccer player I could show my 3 year contract with a team, but how do you do that as a dancer?
 We all know that you don’t even know when the next audition is.

-Whatever dance job you find must pay at least $50 an hour for at least 25 hours a month.
+The job must pay at least $50 an hour for at least 25 hours a month.

-This one is hard because you can’t get a work visa without a dance contract, but your agency can’t send you to auditions before you have a work visa.
+Finding a long term contract is a tough one, since you can’t get a work visa without a dance contract, but your agency can’t send you to auditions before you have a work visa.

 But it’s doable and you just need to get a little creative.
 You could for instance assist a choreographer or a teacher, teach classes yourself, get hired as a choreographer for a brand etc. etc.